Marta Whistler – News and Events

 Whistler, one of the original artists in the current Easton renaissance, has become a beloved fixture on the city’s art scene.
 She is easily recognized by her trademark beret and her slim, petite stature as she takes her customary walks through the downtown and greets people with her equally customary friendly smile and warm embrace.

-"I'm not afraid of life," says the Amsterdam native, who was educated in Europe, Canada, Latin America and the United States.
-"I'm not afraid of death either.
-I was born a rebel and I will die a rebel."
+But it is her art work for which she is primarily known.
+Well, that and her unafraid attitude.
+Whistler will tell you exactly what she thinks, whether it’s about you, or your art … but always in the kindest and most helpful way.
+She is, like her paintings, bold and direct.”I’m not afraid of life,” says the Amsterdam native, who was educated in Europe, Canada, Latin America and the United States.
+“I’m not afraid of death either.
+I was born a rebel and I will die a rebel.”

 That attitude is reflected in art that often challenges with bold, expressive color, a clear line (she loves to draw) and the unique ability to define her forms in direct ways that may be best described as European Modern.
 But that is not to say her work is somehow stuck in the past.
 Whistler’s work is contemporary in the truest sense, born out of a complete understanding of art history.
 Her work can bring to mind the color of a Henri Matisse just as easily as it brings to mind the graphic line of a Keith Haring.

 Whistler’s work contains elements of the abstract as well as the figurative, with narratives that are often told through a visual language that brings to mind cultures from around the world.